yuhko-msft/microsoft-graph-docs/concepts/graph-explorer/graph-explorer-features.md

 ## Consent to permissions

 The user or administrator must grant Graph Explorer the correct permissions via a consent process to access data in Microsoft Graph.
-Consent to permissions in Graph Explorer either via the **Modify permissions** tab or the **Select permissions** option in the settings gear next to your profile when you’re signed in.
+Consent to permissions in Graph Explorer either via the **Modify permissions** tab or the **Select permissions** option in the settings gear next to your profile when you're signed in.
 The **Modify permissions** tab lists all permissions you need to run the query in the address bar.

 To consent to permissions: